DPhil in Information, Communication and the Social Sciences

 Personal statement

-You should submit a convincing personal statement (statement of purpose) explaining your reasons for applying to the programme and highlighting your relevant academic and professional experience.
+You should submit a convincing personal statement (statement of purpose) explaining your reasons for applying to the course and highlighting your relevant academic and professional experience.
 It should be written in English and should be a maximum of 500 words.

 If possible, please ensure that the word count is clearly displayed on the document.